brandur/sorg/content/fragments/crypto-rand-float64.md

 * 1 bit sign.
 * 53 bits "mantissa", otherwise known as a _coefficient_ or _significand_.
-* 10 bits signed integer exponent which modifies the magnitude of the previous number.
+* 10 bits signed integer exponent which modifies the magnitude of the mantissa.

 So a `float64`'s primary value is within those 53 mantissa bits, which is why we use that number as the bound for our float calculation.